MultiSafepay/docs/content/payments/features/recurring-payments/processing-recurring-payments.md

   "recurring_id": "",
 ```

-**Step 6:** To process each [recurring payment](/api/#recurring-payments), make a `POST /orders` request including the `recurring_id` in the `gateway` information.
+**Step 6:** To process each payment, make a [`POST /orders` request](/api/#recurring-payments) with the `recurring_id` in the `gateway` information.

 - You must provide the payment gateway, customer's details, transaction amount, and order description.
 - You do **not** need to provide the customer's bank account number or credit card details again.
-Recurring payments are processed using the same payment details as the initial transaction.
+Recurring Payments are processed using the same payment details as the initial transaction.
 - Request type: `Direct`

 ```